MDS in Germany: 2026 Guide to Licensing, Fees, and Salaries for Indian Dentists

 • Format: This is a university application requiring academic prerequisites (BDS, minimum GPA, sometimes clinical experience) and often an English proficiency test (e.g., IELTS) if the course is partially or fully in English.

 • Deadlines: Deadlines vary.
-Public universities often have specific semester deadlines (e.g., July 15 for Winter semester).
+Public universities often have specific semester deadlines (e.g., July 15 for the Winter semester).

 Mandatory Eligibility: How to Start MDS in Germany after BDS in India

-The success of a specialization path relies entirely on obtaining the necessary state license, the Approbation.
+The success of a specialisation path relies entirely on obtaining the necessary state license, the Approbation.
 This path is mandatory for any foreign dentist seeking professional development in Germany.
 Let's check what makes you eligible to study in Germany:

 Phase 1: Linguistic Mastery